 PRINCIPAL INVESTMENT STRATEGY.
 The trust seeks to achieve its objective through investment in equity securities of operating companies and closedend investment companies ("closed-end funds") and/or exchange-traded funds ("ETFs").
 The closed-end funds and ETFs are collectively referred to as the "funds".
 The sponsor selects the equity securities of companies and funds in industries that it believes are best positioned to provide current income for investors in addition to the opportunity to provide for total return potential over the term of the trust.
 In selecting equity securities of operating companies for the trust, the sponsor selected from domestic and/or foreign issuers as well as small-cap, mid-cap and/or large-cap issuers.
 The sponsor used no market capitalization policy in selecting the equity securities for the trust.
 The funds may have policies to invest in securities with specific market capitalization levels.
 The sponsor did not require specific market capitalization policies for the funds.
-In addition, the trust and certain funds may invest in securities of companies located in "emerging markets."
+In addition, the trust and certain funds may invest in securities of foreign issuers, including companies located in "emerging markets."
+The trust and certain funds may invest in American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs"), or other similar depositary receipts of these securities.